Sri Lanka - North to South

 Undiscovered North East to Classic South

 We head inland towards Habanara in Sri Lanka’s cultural triangle, cycling through Kaudulla National Park: a wild life haven.
 A rest day in Habanara gives us time to visit the nearby extraordinary Sigiriya fortress with its series of moats, ramparts and water gardens.
-Moving on to Polonnaruwa we have more time to explore this cornerstone of the cultural triangle discovering medieval ruins and sacred temples.
-Cycling through more beautiful scenery we reach Mahiyanganaya at foot of the Knuckles mountain range.
-We head into the highlands reaching the temperate climes of tea plantations and areas characterized by colonial British culture on a journey through hillsides blanketed in green with stunning views.
-Our Sri Lanka: North to South cycling tour ends in Kandy, the island’s second largest city, and capital of the last Sinhalese kingdom.
+Moving on to Polonnaruwa we have more time to explore this cornerstone of the cultural triangle, discovering medieval ruins and sacred temples.
+Cycling through more beautiful scenery we reach Mahiyanganaya at the foot of the Knuckles mountain range.
+We head into the highlands reaching the temperate climes of tea plantations and areas characterized by colonial British culture, on a journey through hillsides blanketed in green with stunning views.
+Our Sri Lanka: North to South cycling tour ends in Kandy, the island’s second largest city and capital of the last Sinhalese kingdom.

 14 days from